Codex xcix

 Proto-Sinaitic

 The origins of the present-day alphabet can be traced back to the hieroglyphs, but this first jump is admittedly somewhat speculative.
 Around 1900 BC the Proto-Sinaitic script began to appear in Egypt, the Sinai and the Levant.
-In 1916 Sir Alan Gardiner deciphered the single phrase b’lt1 (from the sphinx above) and suggested that the script was an acrophonical “alphabet”2 derived from hieratic or hieroglyphic signs.
+Sir Alan Gardiner, after deciphering the sphinx inscription, suggested that the script was an acrophonical “alphabet”3 derived from hieratic or hieroglyphic signs.
 It was commonly believed that it was developed by the Semitic-speaking peoples of the Sinai and Levant.

 The Proto-Sinaitic Signs